ariesninjadev/ANGL-Esolang/README.md

 BUILT-IN DEBUGGER -- Enables the builtin debugger that is wrapped with the engine itself.
 Enabing the debugger force-disables the visualizer (~)

 ALTERNATE COMPILER -- Whether an alternate compiler is used.
 Can be useful on unstable platforms, or if main compiler causes a memory leak.
 0 = MAIN COMPILER, 1 = ALTERNATE COMPILER, -1 = C.A.R.
-SELECTION (at bottom)
+SELECTION (Test both once, then use best)

 MAX CACHE -- Maximum amount of operations allowed to be cached at a certain point in time.
 Decrease to free up resources but slow down large programs.
 6 is sufficient for most devices (4GB RAM) and programs (<2k OPERATIONS).

-------------- Operations -------------
+## Operations

 Important notes: Some operations can handle multiple inputs/outputs, and some have a separate function for such cases.
 When the guide refers to a "selected" space, that is where the selector is currently placed.
 When the guide refers to a "saved" space, that is the position(s) previously saved using the (@) operation.

-File Operations
+### File Operations

 ! : Script start/end (Comments can be added only after the final "!" character.)

-Movers
+### Movers

 * : Move selector to (1,1).
 v : Move selector down one space.